alicious/lostincolorspace/README.md

 * All other players convert their paint chips to random goals and add them to the goals already on the table
 * Each player may choose to randomize one goal
+* Start player begins the game by skipping to step 2 below

 GAME PLAY:
 Play passes clockwise around the table.
 Each turn follows these steps in order:
+1. Retrieve the chip from where it is docked, and optionally choose to undo the previous player's move by clicking once
-1. Touch the paint chip's intake face to a primary.
+2. Touch the paint chip's intake face to a primary.
-2. Dock at a goal.
-If the chip shows a match, remove the goal and set it aside as your point, then take another turn immediately (but skip step 1).
-Otherwise, leave the chip docked
+3. Dock at a goal.
+If the chip shows a match, remove the goal and set it aside as your point, then take another turn immediately.
+If the chip does not match, leave it docked, and pass the turn to your left.
-3. Choose a goal to be hidden.
-This may be the same goal that is already hidden.
-4. Pass the turn to your left.

 VICTORY CONDITIONS:
 The first player to collect two goals as points wins the game.

-FOR A LONGER GAME:
+VARIANTS:
+*Player Handicaps:*
+Allow one or more "redo" actions in step 2 (i.e. click to undo your own action, before trying a different primary face)

+*No Random Goals:*
+Start the game by making goals manually - build up a color on a paint chip, Then long press to convert it to a goal.
+Skip randomizing goals at the end of setup.

+*Longer Game:*
 Play with more goals, and with a higher victory condition.

 ### Colorful Language ###
-*3+ players, with 2 player variant, 2 blinks per player, plus one extra*
+*3+ players (with 2 player variant), 2 blinks per player, plus one extra*
 ///// not yet playtested for more than 2 /////

 SET UP: